mzufferey/omics/reading_notes/methods_grns_reading_notes.md

 ### Gao et al. 2017

-identifying cancer pathway modules through coordination between coverage and exclusivity.
+i**dentifying cancer pathway modules through coordination between coverage and exclusivity.**

-CovEx, to predict the specific patient oriented modules by 1) discovering candidate modules for each considered gene, 2) extracting significant candidates by harmonizing coverage and exclusivity and, 3) further selecting the patient oriented modules based on a set cover model.
+**CovEx, to predict the specific patient oriented modules by 1) discovering candidate modules for each considered gene, 2) extracting significant candidates by harmonizing coverage and exclusivity and, 3) further selecting the patient oriented modules based on a set cover model.**

 https:// sourceforge.net/projects/cancer-pathway/files/